 On the Water

 Inflating Packrafts at Boyd is an option if the river is high.
 “Walking the dog” by leading the packraft down the shallows on a leash is likely to be required to varying degrees in low flows.
+Remember: most of the true right is private land, so do your walking on the true left wherever it is safe to do so.

 After a couple of hours in the tussock covered valley the Gold Creek confluence is reached.
 Here the river channel is relatively constricted and, with the tributaries extra flow, should be good for some paddling.
 Land on river right is private from this point but there is camping on river left above the top gorge.